vinisalazar/BioProv/paper/paper.md

 In [1]: import bioprov as bp

 In [2]: project = bp.read_csv("myTable.csv",
                               file_cols="report",
                               sequencefile_cols="assembly"
                               tag="myProject",
                               import_data=True)
 ```

-The table from which the data was source will automatically be added as a project file:
+The table from which the data was sourced will automatically be added as a project file:

 ```
 In [3]: project.files